TACTiS: Transformer-Attentional Copulas for Time Series: A Deeper Dive into Models

 \cref{fig:best-fred} shows some particularly good forecasts for the \texttt{fred-md} dataset.
-They show that the model can predict data with a variety of trends.
-Furthermore, the variance of the forecast gradually increase as we get further and further from the historical values The ground-truth values stay in the forecasted range, but not always near the median, thus showing that the variance is not overestimated.
+These show that the model can be applied to data with various trends.
+Notice how the forecasts' variance gradually increases as we move away from the history, indicating that the model properly accounts for the increasing uncertainty arising from the compounding effects of more and more random events.
+Furthermore, the ground-truth values stay within the forecasted range while sometimes deviating from the median, suggesting that the variance is not overestimated.

 \cref{fig:worst-fred} shows some particularly bad forecasts for the \texttt{fred-md} dataset.
-The top-left and top-right forecasts show that the model leaned too hard on the historical trend, and overacted to a blip in the data (top-left) or missed a change in the trend (top-right).
-The bottom-left and bottom-right forecasts are more dramatic since the model totally missed radical changes in the behavior of the series.
+The top-left and -right forecasts show that the model relied too much on the historical trend and either overreacted to a blip in the data (from 2012-10 to 2012-12 in the top-left) or missed a change in the trend (top-right).
+Further, in the bottom-left and -right forecasts, the model completely fails to account for radical changes in the behaviour of the series.